threefoldtech/rmb-rs/docs/readme.md

 - The request "body" which is binary blob that is passed to the command as is
   - implementation of the command need then to interpret this data as intended (out of scope of rmb)

-Twins are stored on tfchain. hence identity of twins is granted not to be spoofed, or phished.
+Twins are stored on registrar. hence identity of twins is granted not to be spoofed, or phished.
 When a twin is created he needs to define 2 things:

 - RMB RELAYS
 - His Elliptic Curve public key (we use secp256k1 (K-256) elliptic curve)

-Once all twins has their data set correctly on the chain.
+Once all twins has their data set correctly on the registrar.
 Any 2 twins can communicate with full end-to-end encryption as follows:

 - A twin establish a WS connection to his relays
 - A twin create an `envelope` as defined by the protobuf schema